-Our study sites are part of the German Biodiversity Exploratories, which are located in three different sites in Germany (Schwäbische Alb, Hainich-Dün, Schorfheide-Chorin)
+Our study sites are part of the German Biodiversity Exploratories, which are located in three different sites in Germany (Schwäbische Alb, Hainich-Dün, Schorfheide-Chorin; Fig. 1).

-- (Fig. 1).
 The German Biodiversity Exploratories comprise a research platform for biodiversity and ecosystem research (DFG Priority Programm 1374).
-The research focus of the Biodiversity Exploratories is on understanding the inter-relationship between land use, biodiversity and multiple ecosystem processes, as well as biodiversity change and biogeochemical cycles in real-world ecosystems (Fischer et al., 2010).
-In each of the Event plate which even different three processes. - Exploratories, we selected three forest plots, which cover different forest types, management intensities and understory vegetation communities (Table 1), but are similar with respect to topography and soil type within each exploratory.
+The research focus of the Biodiversity Exploratories is on understanding the interrelationship between land use, biodiversity and multiple ecosystem processes, as well as biodiversity change and bio-